Structured governance assurance for UK school governing boards.

 6.2 School Governance Assurance Framework support team

-The GAF support team can access your data only to:
+The SGAF support team can access your data only to:

 Support staff do not routinely view school data and do so only when necessary for these purposes.